 Cite and reference the FCIC issued policy or procedure at issue, if applicable.

-- (3) Effect of the condition - (a) State the negative program impact that is occurring due to the condition; and - (b) state the consequence of not correcting the problem (i.e., loss of time, accuracy, monetary, etc.), quantified, if possible.
+- (3) Effect of the condition - (a) State the negative program impact that is occurring due to the condition; and

 B. Referrals of Program Vulnerabilities for Policy or Procedural Changes (continued)